snow6oy/rankingsApi/README.md

 java -jar target/gs-rest-service-0.1.0.jar
 ```

-The console output from Spring Boot should have something similar to
+The console output from Spring Boot should be something similar to
 ```
 number of records found: 1000000
 2017-10-08 22:17:42.987  INFO 807 --- [main] net.fnarg.api.Application: Started Application in 17.238 seconds
 ```

-This is to tell you that Spring was able to connect to mongo and find the rankings collection.
+The number of records is calculated by DbReader.java and is there to tell us that Spring was able to connect to mongo and find the rankings collection.

 ## testing

-To test that Spring Boot is running okay, let's run our same query over http.
+To test that Spring Boot is ready, let's run the same bbc.co query over http.

 ```
 bash-3.2$ curl -v http://localhost:8080/rankings?query=bbc.co